lbriais/easy_app_helper/README.md

 end
 ```

 This basically does... nothing.
 I mean the only behaviour it adds to your application is the ability to pass --help to the application to see the inline help (that it builds).
-On top of this you then have access to some other command line options like --auto, --simulate, --verbose, but for those it is up to your application to check their value using the app_config attribute which is now
+On top of this you then have access to some other command line options like --auto, --simulate, --verbose, but for those it is up to your application to check their value using the app_config attribute which is available in your MyApp instance.

 You could then do something like:

 ```ruby
 require 'easy_app_helper'

 class MyApp
  	include EasyAppHelper
 	def initialize